voletiswaroop/covid19.github.io/README.md

 # COVID19 project

-This website shows the statistics of coronavirus cases in India
+This Reactjs website shows the statistics of coronavirus cases in India.

+Visit COVID19 simple and interactive website here: https://voletiswaroop.github.io/covid19

 # Copyright and License